 The above may sound very straightforward, but it is rare that the process is this simple.
 Matters surrounding financial settlements and children can cause conflict and drag divorce proceedings out by months, and in some cases, years.

 How we can help you have a ‘good divorce’

-Although we try and avoid litigation as much as possible, for the sake of our clients and their children, there are situations where collaborative law and mediation are not appropriate, especially in marriages involving abuse.
-If this is the case, we have the experience and contacts required to represent you in the Family Court in a professional and dedicated manner.
+Although we try and avoid litigation as much as possible there are situations where court cannot be avoided.
+If this is the case we have experienced lawyers to represent you in the Family Court in a professional and sensitive manner.

 To find out more about our family law team and how they can advise you on your divorce, please fill in our contact form, or phone 01872 241414 to be directed to your closest office.

 High-net-worth couples facing divorce need to ensure they instruct a family solicitor who understands how to manage the division of off-shore properties and assets, trusts, business interests and large pensions.
 With a dedicated team of family solicitors who are members of Resolution, Nalders Solicitors is ideally placed to assist high-net-worth individuals in their divorce proceedings.

 Understanding high-net-worth divorce

 Our family team regularly handle divorce cases involving assets of £2 million plus.
 We have contacts in forensic accountancy who will work with us in tracing assets and capital if one party believes their spouse is hiding their true worth.